 "I finally succumbed.
 The hardest thing about writing this book, aside from all the hard work, was telling the truth without hurting people's feelings," Whitacre said.
-"They're all good people, but some had to be moved, things

-Also on hand was Whitacre's had to be changed.
+'They're all good people, but some had to be moved, things had to be changed.
 I agonized over that a lot."